THE SYMBOLISM OF THE NEW JERUSALEM

 Thus we discover that the last chapter of the Bible speaks about the need for us to live a righteous holy life.
 If we do, we will be able to bring eternal life to the nations of the earth.
 If we do not, we will lose our share of the Tree of Life, the Lord Jesus, and our part in the holy city.

 A real new sky filled with stars of colors we have not known.
 A real new earth, no doubt many times larger than the present earth.
 A real holy city.
 A real Royal Priesthood.
 Real nations of saved people.

-But hidden in all of this are numerous messages to the Lord’s faithful saints, which are the topics discussed in this article.
+But hidden in all of these are numerous important messages to the Lord’s faithful saints, which are the topics discussed in this article.

 (“The Symbolism of the New Jerusalem”, 3100-1, proofed 20210825)